Welcome to K.D. Sheepstuds

 "We have lots of nice lambs with black hooves"

 "The lambs are born with a thick hair coat, great for winter survival at birth"

 Me to client...."So your happy with the rams?"
 Client..."Well I want more so yes"

 "The rams I purchased last year fully shed within weeks, very happy with them and their progeny"

 Ram production at K D Sheepstuds

 The rams that we produce are raised naturally outdoors on pasture with minimal supplementry feeding.We lamb from March through to December depending on breed type and record sires , dams , birth dates , birth types and weaning and yearling weights and wool micron for Dohnes.
 Birth weights are no longer recorded as there is no issue with lamb size and birthing with any of the breeds we work with.I honestly dont have time to walk around the paddock with a bucket and scales!

-RE ASBV's...With composite sheep breeding I was finding that breeding values were of little value across flocks as there was minimal across flock links .The calculated data is only good if the raw data is supplied for a complete drop of sheep and honest data is submitted .I may re visit this down the track but currently I supply raw data on rams and work with these breeds nearly every day .
+RE ASBV's...With composite sheep breeding I was finding that breeding values were of little relevance across flocks as there was minimal across flock links .The calculated data is only good if the raw data is supplied for a complete drop of sheep and honest data is submitted .I may re visit this down the track but currently I supply raw data on rams and work with these breeds nearly every day .

 K D Sheepstuds is brucellosis accredited free#1141 and MN2 OJD tested.

 Click here to be added to our Mailing List.